 NSPML registered the project description in 2011 and filed a comprehensive Environmental Assessment Report for the Maritime Link Project in January 2013.
 The report provided each jurisdiction with a complete overview of the project and included input from aboriginal groups and stakeholders.
 The report also identified mitigation measures to ensure the project is constructed in an environmentally appropriate manner.

-With EA release, NSPML will now align its environmental commitments and requirements with the overall project timeline.
+With EA release, NSPML can now align its environmental commitments and requirements with the overall project timeline.

-To learn more about the Maritime Link and the EA release and environmental approvals visit the following websites:
+To learn more about the Maritime Link and the EA release and environmental approvals visit the following website:

 About Emera Newfoundland & Labrador Holdings Inc. and NSP Maritime Link Inc.